How to apply

 - Country of birth

-We are recruiting to the specific projects listed.
-Please indicate your preferred projects, in order of preference.
-You may list more than one, but you do not have to rank them all.
+We are recruiting to the specific projects listed, as well as for ‘open’ positions at Imperial College London and the University of Manchester.
+The ‘open’ positions are designed to provide flexibility for students to find their own PhD project and supervisor during their MRes year.
+You may indicate preferences for specific projects or the general programme (specifying the institution - Imperial College London or the University of Manchester) or both.
+You may list more than one preference, but you do not have to rank them all.
 You can state reasons for your interest in your one page personal statement (please do not include this motivation here).

 Please give university, subject, degree and dates.
 If you have not completed your degree, please give full details of your results so far (including degree class) and your expected final degree class and grade.
 This information is essential.